ElenaCoder/tribute-page-leonardo-da-vinci/README.md

 - Your "#image" should use max-width and height properties to resize responsively, relative to the width of its parent element, without exceeding its original size.
 - Your "img" element should be centered within its parent element.

-## Submission
+## Demo

-Once you have completed the tribute page, you can submit it by hosting it on a web server and providing a link to the page in your submission.
-You can also include the source code for the page in a GitHub repository.
+To experience a live demo of the project, you can visit [this link](https://elenacoder.github.io/tribute-page-leonardo-da-vinci/) and explore the projects directly in your web browser.

+---